hexian000/kcptun-libev/README.md

 "method": "// name here"
 ```

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
 However, no authentication tag is added to protect the server from well-crafted packets by an attacker.
-In this case, security relies on third-party libraries.
+In this case, security relies on third-party components.
 We recommend that users only disable encryption when unexpected packets cannot be received.
 For example: the traffic is already protected by Wireguard etc.

 In practice, we suggest user to use `--genpsk` command-line argument to generate a strong random pre-shared key instead of using a simple password.